The Observers

 "Don't touch it.
 Watch what it does."

-Observer jobs are a known part of the Sprawl's gig economy.
-The work is strange, but the money is real.
+Observer jobs are a known part of the Sprawl's informal economy.
+The work is strange.
+The money is real.
+Most people stop asking which matters more.

 The Workers